Approved by the LLAM membership – March 2016

 - The Nominating Committee shall submit to the Secretary at least 30 days prior to the annual business meeting at least one candidate each for the offices.
 Members of the Nominating Committee shall not submit themselves as candidates.
 Additional nominations may be made by any member in good standing of the Corporation by communicating such nomination to the Secretary in writing, endorsed by the signatures of at least three members of the Corporation in good standing, at least 30 days prior to the annual business meeting.
 The Committee shall obtain the written acceptance of each candidate prior to the election.
 Names of candidates, together with their biographies shall be presented to the membership with the official ballot prepared by the Secretary.

 - Election shall be held by secret ballot.
+Electronic balloting is an acceptable method of conducting the election.
 At least twenty-one (21) days prior to the annual business meeting, the Secretary shall send a copy of the ballot to each voting member of the Corporation.
-All ballots must be returned to the Secretary (all votes must be cast) at least 7 days prior to the annual business meeting in order to be counted.
+All completed ballots must be returned to the Secretary at least 7 days prior to the annual business meeting in order to be counted.
 The Secretary shall verify and count the ballots.
 The candidates receiving a plurality of votes shall be declared elected.
-In the case of a tie vote for any office, the winner shall be determined by lot conducted by the secretary.
+In the case of a tie vote for any office, the winner shall be determined by lot conducted by the Secretary.

-- Election results shall be reported at the annual business meeting and shall be published in the first issue of the Newsletter following the elections.
+- Election results shall be reported at the annual business meeting and shall be published on the LLAM Blog following the elections.

 ARTICLE X. Amendment of Bylaws

-- Amendments to the Bylaws must be proposed by the Board of Trustees or by petition signed by no fewer than three members of the Corporation.
-Such proposed amendments must be filed with the Secretary 30 days before any meeting and a notice setting forth the wording of the proposed amendment shall be sent by the
+- Amendments or changes to the Bylaws shall be proposed by the Board of Trustees or by petition signed by no fewer than ten percent (10%) of members of the Corporation.
+The number of members shall be based on the total members at the start of the Corporation’s current fiscal year.

 ARTICLE XI.
 Anti-Discrimination

-Membership in the Corporation or participation in any activity of the Corporation shall not be denied or abridged to any individual on account of race, color, religion, gender, national origin, age, disability, or sexual orientation.
+Membership in the Corporation or participation in any activity of the Corporation shall not be denied or abridged to any individual on account of race, color, religion, gender, national origin, age, disability, sexual orientation, or gender identity.

 STATEMENT REGARDING VENDOR SUPPORT